mbuhidar/LawnJob/README.md

 Lawn Job is a game I wrote in 1983/84 timeframe when I was in my teenage years.
-It is written in
+It was written in
 C64 BASIC and was published in the October 1984 issue of "Ahoy!" magazine as a type-in game.